-- 1. A list of test equipment has been made (what gear is needed, where can it be found) - 2.
+- 1. A list of test equipment has been made (what gear is needed, where can it be found). - 2.
 A user manual has been written. - 3.
 A software tool has been developed to automate and speed up the process of data-analyses.

 Finally, a document has been made that describes possible future measurement locations.
-As summary of this document is attached as Annex B. Experience with measurements namely showed that not all locations are suitable to perform road-side measurements with RES.
+Experience with measurements namely showed that not all locations are suitable to perform road-side measurements with RES.
 In the document all experience gained with selecting and evaluating the suitability of the measurement locations was gathered.
-With all this information gathered in one document future measurement locations can selected much faster.
+With all this information gathered in one document future measurement locations can selec-ted much faster.
 The document describes the directions of drive and wind, the road side condition and experiences from previous experiments.